 11.22.6.4.3.4 HEz Measurement Reporting Part

-The last part of each HEz Measurement phase instance is the HEz Measurement Reporting phase and appears SIFS time after the HEz Measurement Sounding phase.
-The Measurement results shall be carried in a Location Measurement Results (LMR) frames.
-LMR frames shall carry measurement results from RSTA to ISTA, and if negotiate from ISTA to RSTA.
-Measurement results carried in a Measurement Report Part shall be either from this availability window or the previous availability window used by ISTA ().
-The TF or NDPA of the preceding Location Sounding part shall indicate using the [TBD field] if associated measurement results are included in the same availability window or the successive availability window that includes medium allocation for sounding to the ISTA.
-The RSTA to ISTA LMR are carried in an HE MU PPDU.
-If ISTA to RSTA LMR was negotiated the RSTA shall assign UL resources using a TF with type Location and sub-type LMR.
+The last part of each HEz Measurement exchange is the HEz Measurement Reporting, which appears SIFS time after the HEz Measurement Sounding part, see Figure 11-35c.
+The Measurement results shall be carried in Location Measurement Results (LMR) frames (see Section 9.6.7.37).
+LMR frames shall carry measurement results from the RSTA to the ISTA, and if negotiated, also from the ISTA to the RSTA, see Figure 11-35f.
+Measurement results carried in a measurement reporting part shall be either from the current availability window or the previous availability window used by the ISTA.
+Each LMR is a unicast frame.
+All the RSTA to ISTA LMR, of ISTAs that were served in the preceding range measurement sounding instance, are carried in one HE MU PPDU.
+If ISTA to RSTA LMR was negotiated, the RSTA shall assign UL resources to the ISTAs using a TF with type Location and sub-type LMR.

+LMR feedback is carried in Action No Ack frames (see 9.6.7.37) and are therefore neither acknowledged nor retransmitted.

-The HEz exchange sequence with support of ISTA-to-RSTA LMR is illustrated in Figure 11-xx.
-For the details of HEz Polling Part and HEz Range Measurement Sounding Part, please refer to the descriptions in 11.22.6.4.2.2 (HEz Polling Part) and 11.22.6.4.2.3 (HEz Range Measurement Sounding).
-In the HE Location Measurement Report Part, after SIFS time of sending out the RSTA-to-ISTA LMR using HE MU PPDU, the RSTA transmits a TF frame with type location and sub-type LMR to the ISTA to solicit the ISTA-to-RSTA LMR. frameIf an ISTA is polled by the TF for LMR, after SIFS of receiving the TF for LMR, the ISTA shall response with the ISTA-to-RSTA LMR using the HE TB PPUD format.
-The feedback type of ISTA-to-RSTA LMR could be either immediate (including measurement for this availability window) or delayed (including measurement for previous availability window).
-The ISTA reports its ISTA-to-RSTA LMR type to RSTA in the negotiation.
-When ISTA supports delayed ISTA-to-RSTA LMR, if the ISTA-to-RSTA LMR for the previous availability window is not ready, the ISTA shall not response to the poll in the HEz polling part of the current availability window.
+An HEz exchange sequence including the optional of ISTA-to-RSTA LMR is illustrated in Figure 11-35f.
+If the optional RSTA-to-ISTA LMR was negotiated by one or more ISTAs, then SIFS time after sending out the RSTA-to-ISTA LMR, the RSTA may transmit a TF type location, sub-type LMR to solicit the ISTA-to-RSTA LMR frame(s).
+This TF shall allocate uplink resources to ISTAs that negotiated IST-to-RSTA LMR and were served in the preceding range measurement sounding instance.
+In response to the TF, the addressed ISTAs shall respond by transmitting the ISTA-to-RSTA LMR frame.
+The feedback type of the ISTA-to-RSTA LMR could be either immediate (including measurements for this availability window) or delayed (including measurement for previous availability window frequented by the ISTA).
+The ISTAs indicate their ISTA-to-RSTA LMR type to the RSTA during negotiation.
+When an ISTA indicates delayed ISTA-to-RSTA LMR reporting, and if the ISTA-to-RSTA LMR for the previous availability window is not ready, then the ISTA shall not responsd to the poll in the HEz polling part of the current availability window.

-—Figure 11-xx HEz Measurement Exchange Sequence with Bidirectional LMR Feedback for n ISTA
+Figure 11-35f - HEz Measurement Exchange Sequence with Bidirectional LMR Feedback for n ISTA

-In the secured mode of HEz, if RSTA detects abnormal result in the TOA calculation based on a UL NDP from ISTA, for example, receiving the PHY-RXEND.indication(Integrity Check Error) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1; if ISTA-to-RSTA LMR is negotiated and agreed on between the ISTA and RSTA and the ISTA detects abnormal result in the TOA calculation based on a DL NDP from RSTA, for example, receiving the PHY-RXEND.indication(Integrity Check Error) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to-RSTA LMR carrying the TOA measured from the DL NDP to 1; otherwise the Invalid Measurement field in the RSTA-to-ISTA LMR and the ISTA-to-RSTA LMR shall be set to 0.
-For the non-secured mode of HEz, the Invalid Measurement field in RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is reserved.
+In the secured mode of HEz, if an RSTA receives the PHY-RXEND.indication(Integrity Check Error) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1.
+Equally, if ISTA-to-RSTA LMR was negotiated between the ISTA and RSTA and the ISTA receives a PHY-RXEND.indication(Integrity Check Error) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to-RSTA LMR carrying the TOA measured from the DL NDP to 1.

-Note: if the Invalid Measurement field in RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is set to 1, the RSTA or ISTA receiving the LMR should discard the TOA carried in the LMR.
+If the Invalid Measurement field in an RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is set to 1, the RSTA or ISTA receiving the LMR should discard the TOA carried in the LMR.